mathewcchin/Python-Projects/2D_shooting_game/readme.md

 ## Implementation detail
 ### Basic movement of player
-Implement the movement of the character (controled by arrow key), and the orientation of the character (always facing the where mouse is, it is also the shooting direction)
+Implement the movement of the character (controlled by arrow key), and the orientation of the character (always facing the where mouse is, it is also the shooting direction)

 ### Game object animation
 When moving the object, they should display animations rather than static, for example, the character should look like moving its legs when moving on the screen.
 Also, if an enemy is killed by the player, an animation should be shown.